Meet Hugh Green, Lebanon’s Trial Attorney

-Throughout his career, Hugh has represented more than 4,000 clients in civil and criminal cases in Middle Tennessee.
+Throughout his career, Hugh has represented approximately 5,000 clients in civil and criminal cases in Middle Tennessee.
 Hugh continues to focus his practice on personal injury and criminal cases.
 Ultimately, he loves the opportunity to help people whenever he can.

 Hugh resides in Lebanon with his wife, Judy, and daughter, Kennedy.